 If you’re a vodka-soda fan, that will be enough for you.

-But if you’re looking for something a little different, there are just a couple of simple swaps to make this spiced version.
+But if you’re looking for something a little different, just swap the mixer to make this spiced version.

 Instead of soda water, you’ll use ginger ale, and rather than Sprite, try using orange seltzer.
 You’ll also add orange juice to boost that flavor.

-This two-ingredient cocktail calls for just ginger ale and whiskey, along with plenty of ice.
+This two-ingredient cocktail calls for just ginger ale and whiskey, along with plenty of ice and a highball glass.

 Yes, it’s very similar to the buck recipe above, and in fact, some people even call this a horse’s neck.
 It changes depending on where you are, I guess.

-For this punch, you’ll blend cranberry juice, sparkling wine, apple cider, ginger ale, and rum.
+This Christmas punch is a blend of cranberry juice, sparkling wine, apple cider, ginger ale, and rum.